 You can earn an even higher rate with EQ Bank’s TFSA offering 1.25%* as of this writing, and it is non-promotional.

 A Guaranteed Investment Certificate offers a guaranteed rate of return over a fixed period of time e.g. 1-5 years.
 GICs are also insured by CDIC up to $100,000 per account category.

 Tangerine TFSA GICs are often featured on my list of the best GIC rates in Canada.

-As of this update (June 27, 2020), they offer an interest rate of up to 1.50% depending on the term.
+As of this update (October 5, 2021), they offer an interest rate of up to 1.50% for a 5-year term.
 The available investment terms range from 90 days to 5 years.

 A typical non-redeemable GIC product can only be withdrawn without penalty upon maturity.
 For example, a 1-year GIC is guaranteed to pay you a fixed interest rate after 12 months are up.